sabiodun1/github-for-developers-7/docs/sam-abiodun.md

 # This is my first git issue

-# Remember to add your favorite color the issue you created previously
+# You should add your favorite color